vsilverman/MarkLogic/README.md

 		- you have active account at
 			https://developer.marklogic.com
 		- you register for an account if you don't have one
 		- you downloaded and installed MarkLogic developer license.
-Follow MarkLogic documentation to install the license.
+		    (follow MarkLogic documentation to install the license)
 		- you can view installed license at http://localhost:8001/license.xqy